habibcilmd-cardiologist/dr-cil/content/en/services/holter/index.md

 {{< /alert >}}

 Holter monitoring is the continuous recording of the heart's electrical activity for 24-48 hours or longer.
 It is the gold standard method for detecting intermittent rhythm disorders.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in Holter evaluation.

 ## What is Holter Monitoring?